omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

 }
 ```

-The `defined-by` entity provides a list of HTML tags and attributes which Auto-CORPus can utilise to find ocurrences of the
+The `defined-by` entity provides a list of HTML tags and attributes which Auto-CORPus can utilise to find occurrences of the
 section within the source HTML.
 Each section must contain a `defined-by` entity.

 ```